 Absolutely!
 To make a virgin mango margarita, increase the amount of fresh mango (or mango nectar) and pineapple juice and completely omit the tequila and triple sec.
 Add club soda, mango seltzer water or even lemon-lime soda to taste!

 Tips for the best Spicy Mango Margarita recipe

 - Sweetener: Always make your cocktails to taste!
 This means you should prepare the margarita mix, taste and then adjust it.
 If your mango is ripe, you may not need to add any agave to your spicy margarita mix at all!
 However, if your mango isn’t ripe and you prefer a sweet margarita, you may need to add an ounce or two of agave (or honey).

 - Spice level: If you like your margarita fiery hot, leave the ribs and the seeds in your jalapeño when muddling and use four (or more) slices of jalapeño.
 For a milder margarita, remove the ribs and seeds and start with just one slice of jalapeño.

-- Serving a crowd: You can easily batch this recipe for a crowd!
+- Serving a crowd: You can easily batch this drink recipe for a crowd!
 Simply multiply the recipe by the number of drinks and pour everything into a large pitcher!